dmbarbour/wikilon/docs/ApplicationModel.md

 # Programs as Processes

-While Awelon is designed for non-conventional apps, we can certainly model a more conventional application structure where a program directly interacts with the real world as part of a computation.
+While Awelon is designed for non-conventional apps, we can certainly model a more conventional application structure where a program directly interacts with the real world and humans as part of a computation.
+Applications can operate on streams of messages or subscription updates.

 ## Interactive Evaluations

 An agent can evaluate a program, render or make observations about it, then inject some input or modify code and continue evaluation.
 This design most clearly fits REPLs and variants (like interactive fictions).
 But it can also fit some GUIs, e.g. if we represent button pressing as a form of modifying code (by inlining a block or selecting a case from a record of options).
+Programs can be modeled as publish-subscribe systems, where a set of relatively stable subscriptions is presented to the agent and the agent inputs messages.
 More generally, monadic or [KPN based](KPN_Effects.md) IO also fits interactive evaluation: evaluation halts with some set of outputs and requests for input, and we continue evaluation after providing more inputs.

 Interactive evaluation at the larger dictionary level is feasible with futures/promises and a monotonic codebase, or sufficient use of memoization with the command pattern.
 So the main difference with interactive evaluation of programs is doing so at the anonymous program layer.